Lenindelrionicaragua/Lenindelrionicaragua/README.md

 ![GithubBanner](https://github.com/Lenindelrionicaragua/Lenindelrionicaragua/assets/142052112/fe8b236b-9f90-484c-b84f-d9c41f157629)

-Since childhood, music has been my passion, as I've always been captivated by its communicative power.
-Initially studying music and later pursuing a degree in Social Communication at university, I've believed in the profound importance of connecting individuals with the world around them, both for personal growth and contributing to society's future.
-Web development has amplified this interconnection to remarkable levels, and I'm excited to be part of this new era in our civilization.
+Since childhood, music has been my passion.
+I have always been captivated by its communicative power.
+Initially, I studied music and later pursued a degree in Social Communication at university.
+I believe profoundly in the importance of connecting individuals with the world around them, both for personal growth and for contributing to society's future.
+Web development has amplified this interconnection to remarkable levels, and I'm excited to be a part of this new era in our civilization.

 - A passionate Self-taught Front-end developer
 - Currently learning Web Development by Self